 Moving everything into one plan could help to simplify your life.

 Some of your existing pension plans might come with special benefits and guarantees that you would be giving up if you transferred your pension savings to a different scheme and this couldn’t be reversed.
-For example, some ‘defined benefit’ pensions entitle you to a certain level of income in your retirement.
+For example, some ‘defined benefit’ or ‘final salary’ pensions entitle you to a certain level of income in your retirement.
 Or older pension plans may have valuable guaranteed annuity rates.

 The way to find out what you could be giving up if you move is to check with your pension providers or your previous employer.
 You can read more about what to check for on our pension transfer page.

 So, if you're unsure whether it is right for you, you should get some financial advice.
-In some cases, you may have to take professional advice before you move a pension plan, to make sure you understand all the implications.
+In some cases, you may have to take professional advice before you move a pension plan to make sure you understand all the implications.
 If you don’t already have an adviser, unbiased.co.uk can help you to find one in your area.
 There is likely to be a charge for advice.

-Usually, all that you need is the name of your pension provider, your pension plan number and an approximate value.
+Usually all that you need is the name of your pension provider, your pension plan number and an approximate value.
 All of these should be on a recent statement.

-As a Standard Life customer, you can usually combine your plans quickly and easily online, or via the Standard Life app.
+If you’re a Standard Life customer, you can usually combine your plans quickly and easily online, or via the Standard Life app.

-The information here is based on our understanding in May 2021 and shouldn’t be taken as financial advice.
+The information here is based on our understanding in May 2022 and shouldn’t be taken as financial advice.